Minimizing transients via the Kreiss system norm: Introduction

 \section{Introduction}

 It has been observed in the literature that the size of the region of attraction of a locally stable nonlinear system

-with $\phi(0)=0$, $\phi'(0)=0$, may strongly depend on the degree of normality of $A$.
+with $\phi : \mathbb{R}^n \to \mathbb{R}^n$ is a static, memoryless nonlinearity with $\phi(0)=0$, $\phi'(0)=0$, may strongly depend on the degree of normality of $A$.
 When $A$ is far from normal, the linearization $\dot{x}=Ax$, $x(0)=x_0$, may have large transient peaks, which may incite trajectories of (\ref{nl}) to leave the region of attraction.
-This is known as {\it peaking}, \cite{sussmann1991peaking,lin2022co,francis1978bounded}, and considered a major obstacle to global stability.
+This is known as {\it peaking}, \cite{sussmann1991peaking,francis1978bounded,lin2022co,Taira2017AIAA_Overview,Taira2019AIAA_Applications}, and considered a major obstacle to global stability.

 The tendency of a stable $A$ to produce large transients or peaking may be assessed by its worst-case transient growth